pthu/sahd/source/miscellaneous/overview_deliverance.md

-As for paradigmatic relations, Sawyer concentrates on reference (i.e. the extra-lingual feature referred to, as indicated by the wider context: p.
-77) and opposition.
+As for paradigmatic relations, Sawyer concentrates on reference (i.e. the extra-lingual feature referred to, as indicated by the wider context: 1972:77) and opposition.
 Most of the evidence for the former is in fact drawn from the words’ syntagmatic relations (subject, object etc.).
 In the prayer register the subject of הושׁיע is always Yahweh except in Hos 14:4, and this is generally the case with הציל